 Best zero-waste living advice?
 Do your best.
 Just try!
 Start by reducing your food waste in the fridge by using everything you have before going to the grocery store.
 Switch to beeswax wraps and eco laundry strips.
 Reuse your containers.

-Caroline has been living and working in Victoria for 16 years.
+Caroline has been living and working in Victoria for 17 years.
 She has been involved with various local non-profit organizations and cares about her community.
 Originally from Quebec, she has over 10 years of professional background in employment services and education.
 She is now working for an environmental non-profit organization that advocates for better high-performance buildings.
 Caroline is passionate about zero waste living, circular economy and green initiatives that bring community together.
-She is currently pursuing a Zero Waste Certification, is a member of the Surfrider Foundation and Zero Waste Canada and has been volunteering for various local charities and community-oriented organizations over the years.
+She recently completed a Zero Waste Certification, is a member of the Surfrider Foundation and Zero Waste Canada and has been volunteering for various local charities and community-oriented organizations

 Best Nulla moment so far?
 When we secured our first local partnered coffee shop.